Sparse Weight Averaging with Multiple Particles for Iterative Magnitude Pruning: Experimental Details

 Our algorithm is built on Pytorch 1.10.2~\citep{Paszke_PyTorch_An_Imperative_2019}, which is available under a BSD-style license\footnote{\href{https://github.com/pytorch/pytorch/blob/main/LICENSE}{https://github.com/pytorch/pytorch/blob/main/LICENSE}}.
 All experiments are conducted on NVIDIA RTX 2080 and NVIDIA RTX 3090 machines.

 \paragraph{Pruning.} Throughout our experiments, we exclusively perform weight pruning on the convolutional layer, leaving the batch normalization and fully-connected layers unpruned.
 Additionally, we do not utilize any predefined layer-wise pruning ratio.
 It is worth noting that we empirically checked that including the fully-connected layers as part of the prunable parameters does not affect the results we have obtained.
-In each cycle of IMP, we retain $\alpha=0.8$ of the parameters.
-For the convenience of the readers, we provide approximate sparsity values at the 3rd, 6th, 10th, 13th cycles as 50\%, 75\%, 90\%, and 95\%,, respectively, while the precise sparsity values are 48.80\%, 73.79\%, 89.26\%, and 94.50\%.
+By default, we use the constant pruning ratio of $\alpha=0.2$ at all IMP pruning rounds, i.e., we retain 80\% of weight.
+For the convenience of the readers, we provide approximate sparsity values at the 3rd, 6th, 10th, 13th cycles as 50\%, 75\%, 90\%, and 95\%, respectively, while the precise sparsity values are 48.80\%, 73.79\%, 89.26\%, and 94.50\%.
 Unless otherwise specified, we set the number of SWAMP particles to four.

+\paragraph{Baselines. } For the fair comparison in terms of training epochs, we train all the baselines listed in \cref{main:subsec:main_results} until convergence.
+Merely increasing the number of training epochs does not benefit baselines; the performance of SWAMP cannot be pertained to its extensive training computations.
+For one-shot pruning methods~\citep{lee2018snip, wang2020picking, tanaka2020pruning}, we post-train for 300 epochs after obtaining the sparse mask, and follow the same hyperparameter setting in the original paper.
+For DST~\citep{liu2020dynamic}, we explore $\alpha \in [1e-7, 1e-5]$ for all models and datasets to match similar sparsity levels with other baselines.
+For RigL~\citep{evci2020rigging}, we search $\alpha \in [0.3, 0.5, 0.7]$.
+Here we fixed hyperparameter $\delta=100$.
+We explore $\rho \in \{0.005, 0.01, 0.05, 0.1, 0.5\}$ for SAM~\citep{na2022train} with the same hyperparameter and optimizer setting of SWAMP.
+For Lottery Pools~\citep{yin2023lottery}, we explore $\alpha \in \{0.01, 0.05, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 0.99\}$, and greedily choose among 7 candidate models w.r.t. validation accuracy.

 \paragraph{Optimization.} We utilize the SGD optimizer with a momentum of 0.9 and a learning rate schedule that follows the cosine-decaying method.
 We choose the cosine-decaying schedule as it yields better results compared to the step decay schedule commonly used in lottery ticket literature.